Setting Up Your Own Self-Hosted NAS

 I built my first self-hosted NAS because I wanted control over my data and a reliable place for backups.
 I care about encryption, automation and keeping things low-drama.
-This guide gives a compact, hands-on route from pick-a-box to plug-and-play automation.
-Expect concrete examples, config pointers and the trade-offs I chose.
+This is the route I’d use again: pick sensible hardware, keep the storage layout simple, and automate the boring parts without pretending the box looks after itself.

 Introduction to Self-Hosted NAS